umlouco/video-conference-zoom/README.md

 ## Video Conferencing with Zoom API

 Welcome to the Video Conferencing with Zoom API repository on GitHub.
-Here you can browse the source, look at open issues and keep track of development.
+Here you can browse the source, and keep track of development.

 If you are not a developer, please use the [Video Conferencing with Zoom API plugin page](https://wordpress.org/plugins/video-conferencing-with-zoom-api/) on WordPress.org.